ANTsX/ANTsPy/README.md

 ## What is ANTsPy?

-ANTsPy -- pronounced "ant-spy" like an ant who is a secret agent -- is a Python library which wraps much of the medical image processing functionality of ANTs, provides much of the statistical capabilities of ANTsR, and allows seamless integration with Numpy and the greater Python community.
+ANTsPy is a Python library which wraps the biomedical image processing library ANTs, matches the statistical capabilities of ANTsR, and allows seamless integration with Numpy, Scikit-Learn, and the greater Python community.

 The engine underlying AntsPy and ANTsR is the same, so you can generally expect exactly the same results between the two packages <b>given that the algorithm in question is itself deterministic</b>.